 - Pressures are measured inside the heart, especially if any concern was previously raised over the degree of pulmonary hypertension and therefore operability.
 If the lung pressures are very high and won’t drop with oxygen and additional vasodilating drugs, the patient may not be operable.

 - If additional abnormalities are possible, a dye study may be performed to visualize the anatomy of inside the heart.
-But the echocardiogram accomplished this goal in the majority of patients, ie most patients don’t need a cardiac catheterization for a routine VSD.
+But the echocardiogram may accomplish this goal in the majority of patients.

 Ventricular Septal Defect Treatment